 Mechanics of Composite Materials

-Introduction to composite material mechanics with emphasis on selection, analysis, and use.
-Stiffness and strength theories for uniaxial and multidirectional materials, with a macromechanical emphasis.
-Prerequisites: EGR 255, 355; MTH 232.
+Covers composite material mechanics with emphasis on selection, analysis, and use.
+Stiffness and strength theories Treats composite beams and plates for static and dynamic loads.
+Prerequisites: EGR 255, 355; MTH 232; or Graduate Student in Engineering; permission of E&T advisor.

 Advanced Mechanics of Materials

 Stress and strain in three dimensions, constitutive laws, failure theories.
-Beams on elastic foundations, curved bars, inelastic behavior, instability, plates and shells, energy methods.
-Prerequisites: EGR 255, 355; MTH 233.
+Advanced beam theories, curved beams, shear deformation, beams on elastic foundations, plates and shells, energy methods.
+Prerequisites: EGR 255, 355; MTH 233; or Graduate Student in Engineering; permission of E&T advisor.